 - Yelping or making sounds of discomfort after swimming

-You can do two things if you suspect water is trapped in the ear: 1) Try to remove it yourself, or 2) See the vet.
+You might decide to do two things if you suspect water is trapped in the ear: 1) Try to remove it yourself (this is your choice and liability), or 2) See the vet.

 You can find our full set of disclaimers and T & C’s in the footer of this site.